What does 'greatest' even mean?

 Is genre writing great?

-Included on the Greatest Literature list are some works that scholars and critics turn up their noses at but which a good portion of the public have embraced.
+Included on the Greatest Literature lists are many works that scholars and critics turn up their noses at but a good portion of the public have embraced.
 This exemplifies the divide that occurs in other fields between high or fine art on one hand and popular or folk art on the other hand.

-In literature these disagreements occur for the most part over twentieth-century or later works that may be considered genre writing: science fiction, fantasy, detective stories, mysteries, thrillers, romances, horror, historical fiction, and so on.
+In literature these disagreements occur for the most part over modern works that may be considered genre writing: science fiction, fantasy, detective stories, mysteries, thrillers, romances, horror, historical fiction, and so on.

-On the other hand, such works may eventually turn out to be more like the once wildly popular writing of H. Rider Haggard, Edgar Wallace, John Creasey or Mary Roberts Rinehart—and eventually fade into obscurity.
+On the other hand, some wildly popular writing of the past that might be considered "genre"—such as works of H. Rider Haggard, Edgar Wallace, John Creasey or Mary Roberts Rinehart—have faded into obscurity.

 In short, popular works should not be excluded merely because they are considered genre writing as opposed to true "literary" works.